 Saint Vincent and the Grenadines: Urban Transformation and Resilience for Inclusive Economic Growth

-Context and Objectives
+Context and objectives

-Saint Vincent and the Grenadines (SVG) is facing several challenges linked to the rapid future urbanization of cities that are currently already affected by the impacts of climate change.
+Saint Vincent and the Grenadines (SVG) faces several challenges linked to the rapid future urbanization of cities that are currently already affected by the impacts of climate change.
 Its capital Kingstown has vital infrastructure that sits in low-lying narrow coastal zones which are vulnerable to adverse natural disasters.
 The expected growth of the urban areas will increase the strain on Kingstown, which already suffers from regular flooding, high levels of traffic congestion and degrading infrastructure.
 The Government of SVG therefore intends to develop urban resilience strategies, policies and plans to tackle these challenges.
-Furthermore, to facilitate investments in the tourism industry, the Government aims to creaste a modern city on the old airport in Arnos Vale.
+Furthermore, to facilitate investments in the tourism industry, the Government aims to create a modern city on the old airport in Arnos Vale.

 The ACP-EU NDRR Program launched the Urban Transformation and Resilience for Inclusive Economic Growth project to support the Government in advancing its transformative urban resilience and economic growth agenda.
-The ACP-EU NDRR project will provide technical and strategic inputs into the redevelopment of Kingstown and the development of the new Modern City in Arnos Vale.
+The ACP-EU NDRR project provided technical and strategic inputs into the redevelopment of Kingstown and the development of the new Modern City in Arnos Vale.

-Partnership and Coordination
+Partnership and coordination